Anthony Jeselnik: Early life

+Anthony Jeselnik grew up the oldest of five children in a Catholic family in Upper St. Clair, Pennsylvania.
+His father was a lawyer and his mother a housewife.

-Anthony Jeselnik grew up in Upper St. Clair, Pennsylvania.
-He was interested in making others laugh from an early age.
+Jeselnik was interested in making others laugh from an early age.
 In elementary school, he would often interrupt the class to tell a joke.
 On one occasion, a classmate was moving to a different town that was not generally regarded well, and Jeselnik cracked a sarcastic comment: "Oh, well, send us a postcard."
-When the teacher laughed at his joke, he realized that "if you're smart enough that adults get it, you can get away with anything."
+When the teacher laughed at his joke, he realized: "If you're smart enough that adults get it, you can get away with anything."
 He would often stay up attempting to watch Saturday Night Live and, as he grew older, The Ben Stiller Show and Mr. Show.

-He graduated from Upper St. Clair High School in 1997.
-Jeselnik earned a bachelor's degree in English literature with a business minor from Tulane University in 2001.
+Jeselnik graduated from Upper St. Clair High School in 1997.
+He earned a bachelor's degree in English literature with a business minor from Tulane University in 2001.
 During his senior year at Tulane, his girlfriend accidentally burned down his apartment, which he would later use as early stand-up material.
 He was a member of the Alpha Tau Omega fraternity while at Tulane University.
-His original dream was to write the great American novel, but an internship in Los Angeles between his junior and senior years of college convinced him there were other avenues for a writer.
+His original dream was to write the Great American Novel, but an internship in Los Angeles between his junior and senior years of college convinced him there were other avenues for a writer.

-In his early twenties, Jeselnik moved to Los Angeles and was working at a Borders when he first tried stand-up.
+Jeselnik first tried standup in the early 2000s, while in his early 20s, after moving to Los Angeles and taking a day job at a Borders.
 He found a book by writer and comedian Greg Dean that promoted Dean's Santa Monica comedy workshops.
 In his first attempt at a joke, Jeselnik did an impression of his father being stung by wasps.
 By the end of the skit—which lasted only one minute, but Jeselnik claimed "felt like 10"—no one had laughed, leading Jeselnik to swear off physical comedy forever.
 After being fired by Borders, he worked behind the scenes as an accounting clerk for the TV series Deadwood, during which time he would perform at open-mic nights.

-Inspired in part by Mitch Hedberg, Dennis Miller, Sarah Silverman, and Steven Wright, it was two years into his stand-up comedy career when Jeselnik had a "lightbulb moment."
+Inspired in part by Mitch Hedberg, Dennis Miller, Sarah Silverman, and Steven Wright, it was two years into his stand-up comedy career when Jeselnik had a "lightbulb moment".
 After writing a bizarre joke with a dark twist to it, the audience response encouraged Jeselnik to focus more in that area.
-The joke, titled "My Girlfriend Loves to Eat Chocolate," was later featured on Shakespeare.
-The place where Jeselnik found his "home" was the Comedy Cellar, where he said that they let him take earlier sets so he could go home early and go to sleep for work the next morning.
-The Cellar comedians, known for busting the chops of other comedians, were influential to Jeselnik, and he said that the best at it were Jim Norton, Colin Quinn, Bobby Kelly, and Keith Robinson.
+The joke, titled "My Girlfriend Loves to Eat Chocolate", was later featured on Shakespeare.

+At the Comedy Cellar, Jeselnik was heavily influenced by the way the comedians derided each other, especially Jim Norton, Colin Quinn, Bobby Kelly, and Keith Robinson.
+At the club Jeselnik was also allowed go home early so he could sleep and work the next day.